wmo-im/wis2box/docs/source/configuration.rst

 Docker Compose
 --------------

 The Docker Compose setup is driven from the resulting ``dev.env`` file created.
-For advanced cases and/or power usersk updates can also be made to ``docker-compose.yml`` or ``docker-compose.override.yml`` (for changes to ports).
+For advanced cases and/or power users, updates can also be made to ``docker-compose.yml`` or ``docker-compose.override.yml`` (for changes to ports).